Qusti/CTF_stuff/THM/Walkthrough_Dreaming.md

 [####################] - 0s     30000/30000   138889/s http://10.10.116.166/app/ => Directory listing
 ```

 There is `/app` which then has `/pluck-4.7.13`.
 The site has two links at the bottom.
-Another is to `www.pluck-cms.org` which redirects to the GitHub page of Pluck CMS and the other to an admin login page.
+Another is to `www.pluck-cms.org` which redirects to the GitHub page of Pluck CMS and the other link is to an admin login page.
 The Login page only requires a password so I tried the most obvious one and got in.
 The password was the documented default one.
 The pluck CMS version is 4.7.13 so I searched vulnerabilities for in that version from searchsploit.
 ```